Out of work

 Jobseeker’s Allowance is a benefit for people who are not in full-time employment (work less than 16 hours per week), can work and are looking for work.
 Type of benefit:

-New-style Jobseeker’s Allowance is non means tested and is calculated using your national insurance contributions.
+New-style Jobseeker’s Allowance is not means-tested and is calculated using your national insurance contributions.
 If you qualify, you can get New Style Job Seekers Allowance for up to 182 days.
 After this your work coach will talk to you about your options.

 Your savings and capital (or your partner’s savings, capital and income) are not taken into account when claiming New Style JSA.
 However, your earnings and any payment you are getting from a pension can affect the amount you may receive.
 While you receive New Style JSA you’ll be awarded Class 1 National Insurance credits, which can help towards your State Pension and other contributory benefits in the future.
 If you qualify for both New Style JSA and Universal Credit, any New Style JSA you receive will be taken into account as income for Universal Credit.